Updated June 2019

 Particular strengths of the Georgetown M.D./Ph.D. program include cancer research (Tumor Biology Training Program) and neuroscience (Interdisciplinary Program in Neuroscience).
 After completing their thesis research and successfully defending their thesis, students return to medical school to complete the final two years of clinical rotations.

-In the 2017/2018 admissions cycle, 172 applications to the M.D./Ph.D. program were received.
-25 applicants were offered an interview, seven offers were made, and four students matriculated into the program.
+In the 2018/2019 admissions cycle, 188 applications to the M.D./Ph.D. program were received.
+25 applicants were offered an interview, seven offers were made, and five students matriculated into the program.
 Each year there are 4-5 new students are recruited into the M.D./Ph.D. program.

 Application to the M.D./Ph.D. program requires ONLY an application to Georgetown School of Medicine; a separate application to the graduate program of interest is NOT required.
 Therefore, the GRE is not required.

 Applicants to the M.D./Ph.D. program will be considered for admission to the regular M.D. program if not accepted into the dual degree program.

 Only U.S. citizens or permanent residents are eligible to apply for the M.D./Ph.D. program.

 Students admitted to the M.D./Ph.D. program are provided with a scholarship equivalent to 50% off tuition+fees for the medical school years of their studies.
 Students also receive a stipend to perform a research rotation between the first and second year of medical school.
 During the graduate school years (generally years 3-6), students receive complete tuition remission as well as the standard Biomedical Graduate Education stipend.